Raab undermines claim that Boris Johnson was working while drinking wine with staff

 Mr Raab also defended the event, insisting it complied with social mixing rules during the first lockdown because No 10 is a place of work and the garden is “used for work meetings”.

-But the deputy prime minister added: “Sometimes they’ll have a drink after a long day or a long week.”
+But the deputy prime minister admitted: “Sometimes they’ll have a drink after a long day or a long week.”

 Mr Raab also said, of a picture of the gathering: “I think there’s a lot of exhausted people and they, as people do in work, have a drink after – after the formal business had been done.”